Nintendo Switch Black Friday deals: save on bundles with Animal Crossing and Just Dance 2021

 - Joy-Con Twin Pack Green/ Pink | £69.99 at Very

 For those who prefer a more old-fashioned design, the Pro Controller ditches the novelty of the joy-cons for a more traditional approach.
-So whether you’re an e-sports competitor or just can’t get the hang of joy-cons, the Pro Controller goes for a slightly cheaper price:
+So whether you’re an e-sports competitor or just can’t get the hang of joy-cons, the Pro Controller goes for a slightly cheaper price and much more closely resemble teh typr of cotrollers that console gamers are used to.

 - Nintendo Switch Pro Controller | £53 at Amazon